Safety for UPVC Windows

 Which UPVC window lock should I use if I don’t want the window to be fully opened at any time?

-The Perma window locks are the ones to choose if you do not want the windows to be fully opened using a twist mechanism or a key.
+The Perma window locks are the ones to choose if you do not want the windows to be fully opened using a quick and easy twist mechanism or a key.
 The Perma window safety lock requires the use of a screwdriver from the inside of the window to over-ride the window restriction.
 This option is most popular with organisations that care for vulnerable people who might deliberately or accidentally override an opening mechanism.

 Why Do People Fit UPVC Window Safety Locks?